lucaaiello/graphical-models-for-boundary-detection/README.md

 Note that into main.R and sampler.rcpp there is a parameter cvrts that can take 3 values: "adj" for covariates only into the adjacency model, "mean" only in the mean structure and "meanadj" both in the mean and in the adjacency.

-The simulation folder contains the codes used to produce the results shown in the manuscript generating data through the unstructured, directed and undirected disease graph fitted under the unstructured model.
-In particular there are the data simulation, the simulation, the assessment for each disease graphical model.
+The simulation codes are contained in the "Misspecified models" and "CAR" folders.
+The Misspecified models folder contains the codes used to produce the results shown in the manuscript.
+To help the reader navigate the folder the folder are nested in the following way:

+1. once you access "Misspecified models" you find three folders called "Directed", "Undirected" and "Unstrucured".
+They refer to the data generating process.
+2. each of these three folder contains other three folders named "Directed", "Undirected" and "Unstrucured", referring to the two misspecified models and the one fitted under the true one.
+They contain codes for generating results for all the scenarios.

+Note that: in each subfolder the one called "RE_generation_X_DAGAR" contains the generated data; in each file called assessment_X.R there are some files to be called referring to the folder "runs_X", they are the results that are obtained by running the codes in "sim_gaussian_X_DAGAR.R".

+The WAIC and rmse folder contain codes to generate tables and figures regarding WAIC and rmse.

+The CAR folder contains codes to reproduce the results concerning the comparison in the supplementary materials with the MCAR specification.